apache/shenyu-website/versioned_docs/version-2.7.0.2/user-guide/proxy/mcp-tool-proxy.md

 This document is intended to help the `mcpTool` service access the `Apache ShenYu` gateway.
 The `Apache ShenYu` gateway uses the `mcpServer` plugin to connect with `mcpTool` services.

-Before the connection, start `shenyu-admin` correctly, start both `mcpServer` plugin and the `proxy` plugin used by the `mcpTool` service are enabled.
-Also, and add related dependencies on the gateway and `mcpTool` application client service side.
+Before the connection, start `shenyu-admin` correctly, start  `mcpServer` plugin and add related dependencies on the gateway and `mcpTool` application client service side.
 You can refer to the previous [Quick Start with McpServer](../../quick-start/quick-start-McpServer).

-This article demonstrates integrating `mcpTool` with the gateway over HTTP.
-In the following, the `proxy` plugin refers to the `divide` plugin as an example.
-If you need to use other protocols, please enable the corresponding plugin for request proxying.
-You can refer to docs -> User guide -> Quick Connect to Your Service.

 For details about client access configuration, see [Application Client Access Config](../property-config/register-center-access.md) .